userlandkernel/smloader-python/README.md

-# smloader-python
+# SMLoader Python
-Rewriting SMLoader in python
+SMLoader, the downloader for [Deezer](https://deezer.com) is now being rewritten in python so you can run it anywhere.